The Handala Project

 Artist statement

 If a graffiti symbol embodied so much power, what could it imbue in sculptural form?
 This curiosity led me to build Handala in stoneware.
-Creating Handala in 3-dimensional form also posited a unique challenge in addressing al-Ali's wish to never show Handala’s face until he could return home to Palestine.
-In finding ways to honor that wish, I discovered that Handala's form offered a broader canvas — one that could tell stories of resistance and solidarity across cultures and historical moments.
+Translating him into three dimensions also raised the challenge of honoring al-Ali’s wish that Handala’s face remain unseen until he could return to Palestine, a day that Naji would never live to see.
+In finding ways to honor his wish, I found that Handala's form offered a broader canvas—one that could tell stories of resistance and solidarity across cultures.
 This sparked the idea of creating a series of totems that paved a path home for all the world’s dispossessed, if only symbolically.

 Handala at